Johnny Nansen: Washington

 Nansen returned to the Power Five with a five-season stint at Washington.
 He coached the defensive line from 2009 to 2011 and the running backs from 2012 to 2013; he was also in charge of special teams during those five years.
 Washington played in four bowl games while Nansen was there and produced a top 20 rushing offense during his final year there.

 USC

 Nansen spent the next six seasons of his coaching career at USC.
 He served as assistant head coach from 2014 to 2018, and he also coached running backs from 2014 to 2015, linebackers from 2016 to 2018, and inside linebackers in his final year at USC in 2019.
 In 2018 he was nominated for the Broyles Award.

 UCLA

 In 2020, Nansen was hired as the defensive line coach at UCLA, following the departure of the Bruins' defensive line coach Vince Oghobaase to Boston College.

 Arizona

 In December 2021 he was named the defensive coordinator for the Arizona Wildcats under Jedd Fisch to replace Don Brown.

+Texas

+In January 2024, Nansen joined the Longhorns as a co-defensive coordinator/inside linebackers coach, reuniting with Steve Sarkisian.
+Sarkisian and Nansen had previous work experience together at Washington and USC.